laurentsimon/attestation/spec/predicates/deployment.md

 The ability to bind an artifact to an environment is paramount to reduce the blast radius if vulnerabilties are exploited or environments are compromised.
-Attackers who gain access to an environment will pivot based on the privileges of this environment, so it is imperative to follow the privilege of least principle and restrict _which_ code is allowed to run on _which_ evironment.
+Attackers who gain access to an environment will pivot based on the privileges of this environment, so it is imperative to follow the privilege of least principle and restrict _which_ code is allowed to run in _which_ environment.
 For example, we would not want to deploy a container with remote shell capabilities on a pod that processes user credentials, even if this container is integrity protected at the highest SLSA level.
 Conceptually, this is similar to how we think about sandboxing and least-privilege principle on